If you loved One Million-Year Trip: Bander Book, try Bagi, the Monster of Mighty Nature

 What they share

-Both films are directed by Osamu Tezuka, and they sit in Animation / Science Fiction / TV Movie territory.
+Both films are directed by Osamu Tezuka, and they both carry the surreal mood tag, and they sit in Animation / Science Fiction / TV Movie territory.
 If that's the register that drew you to One Million-Year Trip: Bander Book, the second film will land in a comparable space — through a different lens.

 What Bagi, the Monster of Mighty Nature is